hsflabstanford/vegan-meta/README.md

 ## code
-  * `./MAP-reduction-meta.Rmd` is the paper, along with its `.bib` file and style file, etc.
+  * `MAP-reduction-meta.Rmd` is the paper, along with its `.bib` file and style file, etc.
-  * `./supplement-MAP-reduction.Rmd`, the supplement
+  * `supplement-MAP-reduction.Rmd`, the Supplement
   * `./scripts/*.R` is where most of the actual R code lives
   * `./functions/*.R` are some functions we wrote, mostly adapted/lifted from a previous project, [PaluckMetaSOP](https://github.com/setgree/PaluckMetaSOP).